kriegerlab/website/index.md

 We are a computational oncology group at Charité Berlin studying how tumours are organised, evolve, and respond to treatment.

 We combine **spatial and single-cell technologies, computational pathology, and machine learning** to connect molecular and cellular states with tissue morphology.

 Our goal is to determine which information is needed to make better clinical decisions for cancer patients.

 {% include section.html %}

-## Highlights

 {% capture text %}